leanprover/theorem_proving_in_lean4/type_classes.md

 ```

 Option `synthInstance.maxHeartbeats` specifies the maximum amount of
 heartbeats per typeclass resolution problem.
-A heartbeat is number of
+A heartbeat is the number of
 (small) memory allocations (in thousands), 0 means there is no limit.
 Option `synthInstance.maxSize` is the maximum number of instances used
-to construct a solution in the type class instance synthesis procedure
+to construct a solution in the type class instance synthesis procedure.

 Remember also that in both the VS Code and Emacs editor modes, tab
 completion works in ``set_option``, to help you find suitable options.